iLikeToBeAnonymous/MyAHKproductivityMacros/README.md

 # MyAHKproductivityMacros

-[Great Github workflow example](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) [Good github quick reference](https://rogerdudler.github.io/git-guide/) [Using syntax highlighting in markdown syntax](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml)
+[Great Github workflow example](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)

+[Good github quick reference](https://rogerdudler.github.io/git-guide/)

+[Using syntax highlighting in markdown syntax](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml)

 - Make sure your local version matches the master branch before making a new branch.
+If you're not already on the main branch, it'll switch to the main when you do this.

   ```gitattributes
   git checkout master